dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 2/README.md

 ### Hierarchical Synthesis

 **Hierarchical Synthesis** preserves the module structure of the original design.
-When you synthesize a top-level module that contains sub-modules, the synthesis result still shows those sub-modules as distinct blocks instead of collapsing everything into a flat list of gates.
+When a top-level module that contains sub-modules is synthesized, the synthesis result still shows those sub-modules as distinct blocks instead of collapsing everything into a flat list of gates.

 #### Running Hierarchical Synthesis